AmbientELab-Group/Medbox-server/README.md

 This command should download a hello world example and run it.
 If it does not work please make sure that virtualization is enabled in your BIOS.
-If it still does not work please consult your search engine of choice or ask other project memebers.
+If it still does not work please consult your search engine of choice or ask other project members.

 ## First build